Relentless problem solving to unlock your potential.

 A lot of people party this hard, especially in New Orleans.
 And a lot of people train this hard, but I was one of the few that committed to both!
 And I over medicated the entire process.

 Every doctor I saw said my blood work came back in a healthy range.
 There wasn’t a clear diagnosis that could be treated.
 I tried plenty of medications – blood tests, MRIs and CT scans didn’t reveal much.

 At Age 27, I had to quit my dream job at the hospital.
 Nobody there could help me and I must admit, I was an exceptional case.

-Running on fumes, I started reading, questioning assumptions and experimenting with everything health and healing related.
+Running on fumes, I kept reading, questioning assumptions and experimenting with everything health and healing related.
 I become fanatical about diets and paranoid about what I put in my body.
-I experimented with alternative treatments, reiki, ice baths, parasite cleanses, and every diet and cleanse.
+I experimented with alternative treatments, reiki, ice baths, parasite cleanses, and every diet and every cleanse.

 I had to approach things differently.
 There had to be a better way to fix things.

 I started to realize that the entire body is fully integrated, each system dependent on the others.
 And my joint pain could actually be related to what I ate.
 The two are clearly connected.